United States Probation and Pretrial Services System

-The U.S. Probation and Pretrial Services System, also called the Office of Probation and Pretrial Services, part of the Administrative Office of the United States Courts, is the probation office of the federal judiciary of the United States.
+The United States Probation and Pretrial Services System, part of the Administrative Office of the United States Courts, is the probation office of the federal judiciary of the United States.
 It serves the United States district courts in all 94 federal judicial districts nationwide and constitutes the community corrections arm of the Federal Judiciary.
 It administers probation and supervised release under United States federal law enforced by probation officers.

 History

 The first legislation for Federal Probation Law was introduced in 1908, one of which was prepared by the New York State Probation Commission and the National Probation Association (later known as the National Council on Crime and Delinquency) and introduced before Congress by United States Senator Robert L. Owen of Oklahoma.
 The bill provided for a suspension of a sentence, in U.S. District Court, and a sentence of probation.
 The bill also provided for compensation of $5 per diem for federal probation officers.
 This first attempt did not pass, and through 1909 to 1925 there were 34 bills introduced to establish federal probation law.

 In 1915, Attorney General T. W. Gregory selected a case from the Northern District of Ohio where Judge John M. Killits suspended "during the good behavior of the defendant" the execution of a sentence of five years and ordered the court term to remain open for that period.
 The defendant, a first offender and a young man of reputable back ground, had pleaded guilty to embezzling $4,700 by falsifying entries in the books of a Toledo bank.
 He had made full restitution and the bank's officers did not wish to prosecute.
 The Government moved that Judge Killits' order be vacated as being "beyond the powers of the court."
 The motion was denied by Judge Kiliits; A petition for writ of mandamus was prepared and filed with the Supreme Court on June 1, 1915.
 Judge Killits, as respondent, filed his answer October 14, 1915.
 He pointed out that the power to suspend sentence had been exercised continuously by federal judges, that the Department of Justice had acquiesced in it for many years, and that it was the only amelioration possible as there was no federal probation system.
 In one circuit, incidentally, it was admitted the practice of suspending sentences had in substance existed for "probably sixty years."